DipMridha/studio/README.md

-# Candi AI
+# Chat AI

-This is a NextJS starter app, "Candi AI", built in Firebase Studio.
+This is a NextJS starter app, "Chat AI", built in Firebase Studio.

 To get started, take a look at src/app/page.tsx.